mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 1. `data/nodes/%{trusted.certname}.yaml`
 2. `data/common.yaml`

-This means that by default, node specific values identified by a YAML file with their certname, will take precedence over the `common.yaml` layer.
+This means that by default, node specific values identified by a YAML file with their certname as the file name, will take precedence over the `common.yaml` layer.

 For example, if the same Hiera value is found in both the `nodes` data layer and the `common` layer, the value within the `nodes` layer will be used and the value within the `common` layer will be ignored.
 This is because Hiera defaults to the `unique` type lookup which uses the first successful lookup of a variable through the layers of the hierarchy, top to bottom.
 Since the `nodes` layer is a level above the `common` layer in the Hiera hierarchy, the variable set in the upper layer will be chosen.
 There are other <a href="https://puppet.com/docs/puppet/latest/hiera_merging.html" target="_blank">lookup types</a> that can combine and merge the lookup results from multiple layers together, and this can be configured on a very granular level.

-## Hiera Data layers<a href="#hiera-data-layers" aria-hidden="true"></a>
+## Hiera data layers<a href="#hiera-data-layers" aria-hidden="true"></a>

 The Hiera `data` directory and it’s subdirectories house the actual YAML files that contain the variables for your configuration: